Gangwon

 Municipalities

-- Gangwon Province (강원도; map), Korea’s second largest and one of two bordering North Korea, hosts the nation’s recreational retreats.
+- Gangwon State (강원도; map), Korea’s second largest and one of two bordering North Korea, hosts the nation’s recreational retreats.
 With forests and powder blanketed mountains in the west, and an expansive coastline in the east, the province boasts two famous seaside cities.
 Oh, and it hosted the 2018 Winter Olympics in Pyeongchang.

 - Samcheok City (삼척시; map), one of Korea’s least populated cities, lives on the East Sea near Donghae City.
 The city grew a reputation for its cement mining and spelunking because it sits on limestone bedrock.
 Its coast hosts a rail bike and cable car.

 - Donghae City (동해시; map) gets its name from its eastern neighbor: the East Sea (/dōng/, 동, “east”; /hāe/, 해, “sea”).
-One of Gangwon Province’s larger cities, it operates two important east coast ports, which export iron and coal, keep key naval assets, and launch cruise ships to distant Ulleung Island.
+One of Gangwon State’s larger cities, it operates two important east coast ports, which export iron and coal, keep key naval assets, and launch cruise ships to distant Ulleung Island.

-- Gangneung City (강릉시; map) is the largest settlement along Gangwon Province’s coast.
+- Gangneung City (강릉시; map) is the largest settlement along Gangwon State’s coast.
 It holds beaches famed for the New Year’s Sunrise, a seaside lake, and resort hotels.
 Because it is the nearest city to Pyeongchang, Gangneung hosted several 2018 Winter Olympic events.

 - Yangyang County (양양군; map) wedges between Gangneung and Sokcho.
 Because of its small population, it borrows education and firefighting services from them.
 However, the county holds a multitude of religious and vacation spots, including a private surfing beach.